-A reduction in liabilities with consequent recovery of Free working capital ratio made it possible to reach the current result of 1.69, obtained by the ratio between the total current assets (EUR 13,468,322) and the total current liabilities (EUR 7,955,214).
+Taking into consideration the financial position, we can highlight that in 2023 the free working capital ratio reached the result of 1.59: this index is calculated by dividing the total value of current assets (EUR 12,907,640) and the total current liabilities (EUR 8,138,677).

-The constant monitoring of the Cash Flow has allowed the maximization of the capital resources invested in compliance with the Investment Policy (doc.
+The continuous monitoring of the Cash Flow has allowed the maximization of the capital resources invested in compliance with the Investment Policy (doc.
 C94 6.3) approved by the Council in 2020.